 These birds are monogamous, and both adults will share responsibility for nest building and chick rearing.
 Hatching after an incubation period of 40 days, chicks usually leave the nest at around 12 weeks old.

 Humboldt penguins have been known to live up to around 30 years old in captivity, which is far longer than in the wild.

 They are listed as Vulnerable, and face a number of threats in the wild, including hunting, predation, food shortage due to human over-hunting and human damage to their habitat.

 We're home to 10 playful penguins - click here to meet them and find out about their personalities!

 Love our Penguins?
-You may be interested in our NEW VIP Penguin Feeding Experience
+You may be interested in our VIP Penguin Feeding Experience